bastieb/helfisystem/README.md

 The `bin/migrate` script can be used to import and update the database of the Engelsystem.

 For more information on how to use it call `./bin/migrate help`

-### Documentation

-More documentation can be found at: https://engelsystem.de/doc/